hicsail/origins-education-reform/README.md

     * ``-k "list_of_keywords"``

         Specify which keywords you wish to perform a frequency analysis on.
-Separate unique words by spaces.
+Separate unique words by commas.
 If you would like to count certain words together (e.g. "train" & "trains"), then separate them with a forward slash ("/") character.
 They will then be treated as the same keyword.
 Surround the entire list with quotes.

+    * ``-b ``

+        Flag that tells the script to search for bigrams rather than individual words.
+Rules for building a bigram key list are the same as with single keywords, just separate words within a bigram with a whitespace.

     * ``-y "min max inc" ``